melimtz/CS506_Final_Project/README.md

 2/3/2025

 Description of the project:
-  Title's Impact on Popularity: How do the words in the title impact how popular the game is among certain demographics
+  Title's Impact on Popularity of games: How do the words in the title impact how popular the game is among certain demographics

 Clear goal(s)
   - Successfully predict average users demographics (if data is available) or popularity based on the words in the title